neg-serg/negwm/README.md

 # main

 _negi3wm_ : application that run all modules and handle configuration of i3 and modules on python.
-Also handles TOML-configs updating.
+Also handles config updating.

 Some general notes:

 `negi3wm` works as a server and `send` is a client.
 To look at the last actual list of command for modules you can look at `self.bindings` of some module.
-Most of them supports dynamic reloading of TOML-based configs as you save the file, so there is no need to manually reload them.
+Most of them supports dynamic reloading of configs as you save the file, so there is no need to manually reload them.
 Anyway you can reload negi3wm manually: